-Advanced Placement, Advanced Level, and International Baccalaureate credit are not acceptable in satisfaction of this requirement.
+Advanced Placement, Advanced Level, and International Baccalaureate credit cannot be applied to this requirement.

 No more than 4 units of research (such as 192, H194, and/or 196) may be used to satisfy this requirement.

 Note: If a course is used to satisfy another requirement (such as the chemistry major requirement of one of 105, 108, 115, or 146) the course cannot also be used to satisfy the Upper Division Chemistry and Allied Subjects requirement.